Skip to main content

 Weekly Columns and Op-Eds

 It's no secret: Rural communities face many unique challenges, and the COVID-19 pandemic has widened the gap.
 In Central Washington, we are proud of our way-of-life and the systems we have built, but there are key investments we must make to ensure our citizens are not disadvantaged.
+Since being elected to Congress, it has been my priority to increase access to affordable healthcare for our rural communities, as limited numbers of healthcare providers and facilities have restricted our ability to provide immediate, emergency, and even preventative care.

 Issues: Health Care